ansonl/ansonl.github.io/_posts/2017-07-17-ford-acp-cd-changer-emulator-aux-audio.md

   - eagle
 published: false
 ---
 I finished an AUX audio system that plugs directly into 1996-2007 era Ford vehicle's electrical systems and uses the original head unit controls to manage playback on iPhone.
 This expands upon my [previous project]({{ site.baseurl }}/2016/07/ford-escape-audio-aux-input/) to add an AUX audio connection to the vehicle.

+If you are interested in my work interpreting Ford ACP data for energy flow/fuel efficiency info you are skip down to it [here](#interpreting-acp-energy-data).

 1. [Backstory](#backstory)
 2. [AUX Audio version 1 - Splicing audio wires](#aux-audio-version-1---splicing-audio-wires)